- Publications and resources

 - TWG Expression of Interest: The panel requested that CASA send out additional communications to industry to inform them of the TWG Expression of Interest Register.
 Individuals can register via CASA’s Consultation Hub.

 More detail is provided in the ASAP meeting minutes - 20 June 2019 (pdf 294.21 KB).

-The next ASAP meeting will be held on 12 September in Melbourne.
+The next ASAP meeting was held on 12 September in Melbourne.